 A-Z Geological Site Index

+Impressive chalk cliff that is the edge of a former giant chalk quarry.
 Site of geological interest with potential for promoting geology.
 Part of Chafford Gorges Nature Park.
 The highest part of the chalk cliff extends from TQ 6003 7885 to TQ 6025 7897.

-An 800 metre long chalk cliff to the east of Clockhouse Lane and south of Warren Lane is the edge of a giant chalk quarry formerly known as Wouldham Cement Works.
+The chalk cliff to the east of Clockhouse Lane and south of Warren Lane is the edge of a giant chalk quarry formerly known as Wouldham Cement Works.
 The cliffs provide an excellent exposure of Upper Chalk which is about 85 million years old and forms the upper part of the Micraster coranguinum zone.
 A conspicuous flint band (‘Whitaker’s Three Inch Band’) occurs about two thirds of the way up the 25 metre (80 foot) high cliff.
 This band can be traced around the most of southern England and is conspicuous in the Chalk cliffs of the Kent coast.

 In 1900 the Wouldham Cement Company took over the adjacent quarry to the west that was originally operated by the Lion Cement Company (see separate site entry for Lion Gorge).
 The two quarries are linked by a gap in the chalk cliff.
 In 1912 the company became part of what even-tually became known as Blue Circle Industries and it finally closed in 1976.